web-at-berkeley/tp-sp23-backend/README.md

 ## Submission Instructions

-Welcome to WDB's backend project for development branch applicants — Spring 2023 👋
+Welcome to WDB's backend project for development branch applicants — Fall 2023 👋

 Make sure you read this ENTIRE DOCUMENT, especially these instructions, carefully before you start.
 If you have any questions please reach out to [our email](webatberkeley@gmail.com).

 To submit your project, please place your submission into a GitHub repo that is set to private.
 You will be submitting your code on [Gradescope](https://www.gradescope.com/).
 If you do not have a Gradescope account, please create one and if you are unable to create one, please email us immediately.
-The Gradescope course code is `8NBBGP`.
+The Gradescope course code is **FILL IN A GRADESCOPE CODE HERE**.
 You will see two different assignments:
 `Frontend Project` and `Backend Project`. _Please only submit to Backend Technical Project._ You can ignore Frontend Technical Project.

-The technical project will be due by Monday, 1/30 at midnight.
+The technical project will be due by **FILL IN THE TIME HERE** at midnight.
 We will be unable to respond to clarification emails sent in after then, so if you have any questions about the project, please let us know before then.

 Also, this page may potentially keep changing if we get some frequently asked questions, so keep this repository bookmarked and check back on it every now and then!
 If there are major changes however, we'll make sure to email you about those.

 ## Introduction

-> Introducing the magical world of unicorn adoptions!
-We're My Little Unicorn, a unicorn adoption agency.
-Our platform allows you to bring a touch of whimsy and wonder into your life by adopting your very own unicorn.
-These mystical creatures come in all shapes and sizes and each one is as unique as a fingerprint.
-Whether you're looking for a playful companion or a majestic addition to your herd, we have the perfect unicorn for you.
-Adopting a unicorn is easy, simply browse our gallery, choose your favorite and we'll take care of the rest.
-So why wait?
-Bring a touch of magic into your life today and adopt a unicorn!
+> The annual Husband Calling contest at the Iowa State Fair is an entertaining event that has seen more than 500 contestants and over 2000 spectators from around the country gather to share little moments of affection.
+Contestants take turns on stage in speaking to their partner, competing to be the dearest and most loving of all.
+It is a great way of strengthening relationships and fostering a community of love.

-My Little Unicorn is looking to bring their adoption system to the web and is seeking to build a backend service with the following features:
+The Iowa State Fair is looking to bring their registration and contest-management system to the web and is seeking to build a backend service with the following features:

-1. Register a unicorn for adoption
+1. Register a contestant/husband pair
-2. Get the list of all unicorns and their attributes
+2. Get a list of all contestants
-3. Ride a unicorn for a certain duration
-4. Get the user who's ridden a particular unicorn for the longest time
-5. Complete the adoption of a unicorn according to the use who rode it the most
-6. Get the list of unicorns adopted by a certain user (**INDUSTRY ONLY**)
+3. Perform a "husband call" and score it
+4. Get the highest-score shout across all contestants **(INDUSTRY ONLY)**
+5. Buy a power-up item **(INDUSTRY ONLY)**

 In particular, they want you to build an API capable of handling all of the functionality mentioned above.